KristineMagdalene/ISCAN---Smart-Parking-System/README.md

 # ISCAN Smart Parking System

 ## Overview
-ISCAN Smart Parking System is an intelligent parking solution utilizing ESP32CAM for image processing and slot detection.
-This system leverages an SQL database for data management and integrates various hardware components like MFRC522 scanners, a servo motor, an IR sensor, ESP32CAM, and ESP8266 to create a robust and automated parking experience.
+ISCAN: Smart Parking System is a parking solution utilizing ESP32CAM for image processing and slot detection.
+This system leverages an SQL database for data management and integrates various hardware components like MFRC522 scanners, a servo motor, an IR sensor, ESP32CAM, and ESP8266 to create an automated parking experience.

 ## Features
 - **Parking Slot Detection**: Uses image processing on the ESP32CAM module to detect the availability of parking slots.